 We would like to emphasise article 21 of the ICCPR which guarantees the right to freedom of peaceful assembly.
 The article also stipulates that any restriction on this right must be strictly governed by the principles of legality, necessity and proportionality.
 Related to this, we would also like to refer to the report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association on the exercise of these rights for the promotion of climate justice, which indicates that States should "take all necessary measures to ensure that individuals, organisations and individuals' organizations are able to exercise their right to freedom of peaceful assembly and of association in accordance with the principles of legality, necessity and proportionality".
-Related to this, we would also like to refer to the report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association on the exercise of these rights for the promotion of climate justice, which indicates that "(S)tates (a)dopt all necessary measures to ensure that individuals, organizations, communities and indigenous people exercising their rights to freedom of peaceful assembly and of association in support of climate justice are not subjected to attacks, harassment, threats and intimidation (...); should recognise and provide spaces for civil disobedience and non-violent direct action campaigns, (...)"
+Related to this, we would also like to refer to the report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association on the exercise of these rights for the promotion of climate justice, which indicates that "(S)tates should (a)dopt all necessary measures to ensure that individuals, organizations, communities and indigenous people exercising their rights to freedom of peaceful assembly and of association in support of climate justice are not subjected to attacks, harassment, threats and intimidation (...); recognise and provide spaces for civil disobedience and non-violent direct action campaigns, (...)"
 (A/76/222, para.

 90 (b) and (d)).
 The Rapporteur proceeds to urge that States should "(G)uarantee that their legal systems do not provide possibilities through which corporations and other public and private entities can intimidate, criminalize and repress climate justice activists with legal processes, including strategic lawsuits against public participation, binding orders and injunctions (...)"
 (A/76/222, para.
 90(e)).

-We would also like to remind your Excellency's Government of the State's duty to protect human rights defenders, as enshrined in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognised Human Rights and Fundamental Freedoms.
+We would also like to remind you the rights of the Human rights defenders, as enshrined in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognised Human Rights and Fundamental Freedoms.
 Both the United Nations Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on the rights of indigenous peoples have noted an alarming increase in attacks and criminalisation against indigenous defenders, especially in the context of large-scale development projects and the defence of their lands and territories (A/HRC/37/51/Add.2, A/HRC/39/17).
-On this issue, the former Special Rapporteur on the rights of indigenous peoples, Ms. Victoria Tauli-Corpuz, has recommended to States to ensure that indigenous communities affected by development projects and those defending their rights are not stigmatized, and that "their concerns are recognized as legitimate components of a process aimed at achieving sustainable development" (A/HRC/39/17, para.
-91.b).

-We also wish to draw the attention of your Excellency's Government to its obligations under article 27 of the International Covenant on Civil and Political Rights and article 15 of the International Covenant on Economic, Social and Cultural Rights, concerning, respectively, the right of everyone to enjoy his or her own culture and to take part in cultural life.
-As the UN Committee on Economic, Social and Cultural Rights makes clear in its General Comment No. 21, States must adopt appropriate measures or programmes to support minorities or other groups in their efforts to preserve their culture (para.
-52.f), and must obtain their free, prior and informed consent when the preservation of their cultural resources is at risk (para.
-55).
-In the case of indigenous peoples, cultural life has a strong communal dimension that is indispensable to their existence, well-being and full development, and includes the right to the lands, territories and resources which they have traditionally owned, occupied or otherwise used or acquired.
+We also wish to draw the attention of your company to its obligations under article 27 of the International Covenant on Civil and Political Rights and article 15 of the International Covenant on Economic, Social and Cultural Rights, concerning, respectively, the right of everyone to enjoy his or her own culture and to take part in cultural life.
+As the UN Committee on Economic, Social and Cultural Rights makes clear in its General Comment No. 21 that indigenous peoples' cultural life has a strong communal dimension that is indispensable to their existence, well-being and full development, and includes the right to the lands, territories and resources which they have traditionally owned, occupied or otherwise used or acquired.
 The Committee has stressed that "the cultural values and rights of indigenous peoples associated with their ancestral lands and their relationship with nature must be respected and protected, in order to avoid the degradation of their particular way of life, including their means of subsistence, the loss of their natural resources and, ultimately, their cultural identity".